Time-inconsistent reinsurance and investment optimization problem with delay under random risk aversion: Equilibrium strategies under the CEV model

+In this section, we first seek to tackle the optimization problem of delayed reinsurance and investment with random risk aversion under the CEV model, adopting a general utility function framework to the greatest extent possible.
+Afterward, to derive (semi-)analytical equilibrium strategy for reinsurance and investment, we narrow our scope to analyze the exponential utility function.

-Prior to concluding this section, we formulate a more explicit expression of the pseudo HJB equation to characterize the equilibrium strategy for reinsurance and investment.
-For this purpose, by using the equation \eqref{eq22}, one can derive that
+Following \cite{Desmettre2023, Kang2026}, one can formulate a more explicit expression of the pseudo HJB equation to characterize the equilibrium strategy for reinsurance and investment.
+For this purpose, by the equation \eqref{eq22}, one has

 where $(\iota^{\gamma})^{'}$ represents the derivative of $\iota^{\gamma}$.
 Therefore, by substituting the system of equations \eqref{eq35} into the pseudo HJB equation \eqref{eq20}, the equation \eqref{eq20} admits the following equivalent representation